Ada-Audio/audio_wavefiles/README.md

 used for the PCM buffer and the wavefile, which might have different formats (floating-point vs. fixed-point) or precisions (e.g., 16 bits vs. 64 bits).

+In addition, following features are available:

+- Support for parsing known GUIDs
+- Support for parsing RIFF chunks
+- Support for sample positioning and timing information

 See the [CHANGELOG](CHANGELOG.md) file for a comprehensive list of features.